 The young patient has good cyber-security know-how and expertise and sees the access to the care unit's IT resources as a good opportunity to exercise her white-hacking skills.
 Accessing the care unit's wireless network using network scanning, the young patient is able to build a map of the network connected devices, extracting detailed information concerning used operating systems, browsers and network protocols.
-The white-hacker also deploys packet sniffers that collect user credentials and identifies the location of sensitive information, including financial information, contracts, employee personal information and medical data.
+The white-hacker also deploys packet sniffers that, as a result of the system not using encrypted communications, is able to collect user credentials and identifies the location of sensitive information, including financial information, contracts, employee personal information and medical data.

 The young patient's intent is to draft a detailed report, informing the care unit of their IT vulnerabilities.
-She drafts the report, adding sufficient evidence to support the findings and proposing relevant security measures to improve cybersecurity policies and practice in the care unit.
+The white hacker drafts the report, adding sufficient evidence to support the findings and proposing relevant security measures to improve cybersecurity policies and practice in the care unit.
 The report provides actionable intelligence to the care unit's management that decides to upgrade its cybersecurity system, using the young patient's skilled advice.

 The use case Hacking Health IT Systems portrays the activity of a white hacker.
-Should the same situation be exploited by a malicious actor, it would directly impact the care unit's operations, causing the loss of availability of all healthcare services that are IT-dependent and forcing the care unit's staff to revert to paper-based operations, where possible.
+Should the same situation have been exploited by a malicious actor, it would have directly impacted the care unit's operations, causing the loss of availability of all healthcare services that are IT-dependent and forcing the care unit's staff to revert to paper-based operations, where possible.
 In addition, it would have impacted the integrity and the confidentiality of the patient data hosted by care unit's healthcare repositories and databases.
 The attack affects the healthcare organisation (the care unit), affecting its capability to provide healthcare services and seriously threatening the health and wellbeing of its patients.

-Dealing with the use case Hacking Health IT Systems, the SPHINX System is relevant in the identification of vulnerable critical assets (SPHINX vulnerability assessment tool), in the early detection of the attack by performing continuous monitoring of the network's activity (SPHINX anomaly detection and intrusion detection tools), in the isolation of the compromised asset (SPHINX sandbox tool), in the prompt alerting of relevant IT staff as soon as the attack is detected (via the SPHINX interactive dashboard tool), in the presentation of a detailed report on the cyber attack (SPHINX security information and event management, forensic analysis and analytical engine tools) and in the delivery of decision support instructions to the IT department staff on how to proceed to trigger and implement the adequate recovery and mitigation procedures (SPHINX decision support tool).
+Dealing with the use case Hacking Health IT Systems, the SPHINX System is relevant in the identification of vulnerable assets with default or weak credentials (SPHINX vulnerability assessment tool), in the early detection of the attack by performing continuous monitoring of the network's activity (SPHINX honeypot, anomaly detection, intrusion detection and data traffic monitoring tools), in the prompt alerting of relevant IT staff as soon as the attack is detected (via the SPHINX interactive dashboard tool), in the presentation of a detailed report on the cyberattack (SPHINX security information and event management, forensic analysis and analytical engine tools) and in the delivery of decision support instructions to the IT department staff on how to proceed to trigger and implement the adequate recovery and mitigation procedures (SPHINX decision support tool).